stafwag/blog/source/_posts/2019-01-26-how-to-install-libreboot-on-a-thinkspad-w500.markdown

 Flash your Libreboot image to your BIOS.

 Make sure that you get the ```Verifying flash...
-VERIFIED``` message, if you don't get this message try it again util you get it.
+VERIFIED``` message, if you don't get this message try it again until you get it.
 I needed to do it twice...

 ```